keilmillerjr/leap-plugin/readme.md

 ## DESCRIPTION:

 Leap plugin is for the [AttractMode](http://attractmode.org) front end.
 It helps to leap over empty filters.
+This is important for filters like favorites that might be empty at times, and cause issues with your layout.

 ## Paths